Two Democrat Senators Put Pressure on Government to Investigate Virtual Charters

 According to Senator Murray and Senator Brown, “Research on virtual charter schools shows that students attending such schools perform much worse than their peers receiving in-person instruction in traditional, brick-and-mortar public schools.”
-They back up their claim by citing a 2015 CREDO study that found students in virtual charter schools experience 180 fewer days of learning in math (this is equivalent to a full school year) and 72 fewer days learning in reading compared to peers at traditional public schools.
+They back up their claim by citing a 2015 study that found compared to counterparts at traditional public schools, students in virtual charter schools often don’t even come close to meeting thresholds in instruction hours for math and reading.
 Senator Murray and Senator Brown’s letter further notes, “The student to teacher ratio can be astronomically higher in many of these schools.
 For example, the average ratio is 45 students to l teacher in virtual charter schools – compared to the national average ratio of 16-to-1 in 5traditional public schools – but some virtual charter schools report ratios of closer to 275 to 1.”

 Beyond concerns about attendance and class size, Senator Murray and Senator Brown note that virtual charters continue to be plagued by a lack of accountability.
 Among other recent scandals, they point to the situation at K12 Inc. where six top executives took home $20 million in compensation in 2017.
 However, as they note, while such information is available for K12 Inc. since it is a publicly traded company, records for most virtual charters are not even available.

-The call for action from Senator Murray and Senator Brown comes on the heels of bad news at several virtual charter schools.
+The call to investigate virtual charters from Senator Murray and Senator Brown comes on the heels of bad news at several virtual charter schools.
 In September, Nevada Virtual Academy announced that it would shut down its elementary school after receiving another one-star rating from the Nevada Department of Education.
 Earlier this year, Electronic Classroom of Tomorrow (ECOT) shut down after years of over-inflating their full-time students, thereby taking in more tax payer dollars than they were due.
 While poor performance is an ongoing issue at many virtual charters, so is enrollment reporting.